 Shannon is passionate about working with people who are often labelled ‘hard to treat’, ‘difficult’, and ‘therapy resistant’ and / or who have been shunned by mainstream society.
 She holds strong values of respect and fairness and is committed to her clients and their future wellbeing and happiness.
-Having worked closely with people for thirty years she has developed a therapeutic optimism that underpins therapeutic alliances and conversations that enable positive change.
+Having worked closely with people for thirty five years she has developed a therapeutic optimism that underpins therapeutic alliances and conversations that enable positive change.

 Shannon completed a General Nurse Certificate at the Repatriation General Hospital and Registered as a Nurse in 1989.
 Nursing training gave Shannon many opportunities to develop her communication skills with people who are emotionally vulnerable.
 Working with patients in the hospital environment requires an ability to make strong therapeutic relationships quickly and the perceptive skills to recognise vulnerability and a need to talk.